-Our Expert Guide to Tempering Chocolate
+Our Expert Guide to Tempering and Melting Chocolate

 Baking cookies from scratch is a culinary rite of passage.
 Many of us remember tying on an apron and standing (on tiptoes, maybe) at the kitchen counter, learning to bake a batch of chocolate chip cookies alongside our parents.
 But making chocolate candies at home?
 Few of us can say we've ever given it a go.